CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 A few attempts have been made to estimate optical flow from event streams using conventional neural networks, such as [E-RAFT](https://github.com/uzh-rpg/E-RAFT) and [EV-FlowNet](https://github.com/daniilidis-group/EV-FlowNet).
 These approaches rely on accumulated events to adapt traditional image-based techniques for event data.

 In contrast, Spike-FlowNet utilizes Integrate-and-Fire (IF) neurons, or spiking neurons.
-These are better suited to the asynchronous and sparse nature of event streams, providing a more natural fit for this type of data.
-We will discuss IN neurons in detail.
+These are better suited to the asynchronous and sparse nature of event streams, providing a more natural fit.

 ## 1.1.
 Paper summary